asuhunterjimenez/group10_2026SPRINGB_CSE540_Blockchain_Freight_Supply_Chain/README.md

 ## Project Overview
 This project is designed and developed by group10 with the aim of implementing a hybrid blockchain Django solution for freight supply chain management.
 It enables secure product creation for known clients or producers,shipment tracking, booking confirmations, and payments using Ethereum smart contracts, while providing a user friendly interface with Django and Stripe integration.
 Key features include immutable payment records, shipment provenance, and automated reporting for admins and users.<br>
-The project tracks product creation for known clients or producers,freight shipments, booking confirmations, and payments using a hybrid architecture:
+The project tracks product creation for registered company clients and producers, freight shipments, booking confirmations, and payments using a hybrid architecture:
 - **Django backend** for authentication, quotes, bookings, and system configuration (PostgreSQL database)
 - **Local Ethereum blockchain (Ganache)** for immutable storage of products, payments, shipment records, and status updates
 - **MetaMask** for ETH-based payments and transaction signing or pay for gas